pytorch-ignite/code-generator/templates/single/README.md

 # Single Model, Single Optimizer Template

 This is a template generated for single model, single optimizer based training.
-This template has structured like a python package to imports modules easily.

 <details>
 <summary>